Knife Attacker Kills Man In Paris Park, Wounds Two Before Being Shot - UrduPoint

 Some managed to evade him, but the man claimed at least one life -- that of a 56-year-old Villejuif local, according to the commune's mayor Franck Le Bohellec.

-The victim "was walking with his wife when the attacker approached; he wanted to protect his wife" and was stabbed, the mayor explained.
+The victim "was walking with his wife when the attacker approached; he wanted to protect his wife and it was he who received the knife blows," the mayor explained.

 According to a source close to the inquiry, another man was seriously wounded in the attack and a woman sustained light injuries.